Relaxed Mind Tea

 Stevia is a genus of about 240 species of herbs and shrubs in the sunflower family native to subtropical and tropical South America and Central America.
 The leaf is used primarily as a sweetener in South America.
 Locals there use it as a substitute for sugar for those who can't use sugar.
 Various glycosides, including stevoside - which is about 100 to 200 times sweeter than sugar - provide the sweetness.
 It is widely used as a non-sugar sweetener in other areas of the world, particularly in Japan.

-Natural and Organic Flavors
+Organic Flavors

-Natural and Organic Flavors
+Organic Flavors

 Brewing Suggestions